allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 #### Modes of Expression (ME)

-- Conceptualize and excecute original interactive, animated, and three-dimensionally rendered screen-based projects using Python
+Conceptualize and execute original interactive, animated, and three-dimensionally rendered screen-based projects using Python
-- Begin developing a personal sense of investment in computer programming projects through written ideation and reflection i.e. begin to have clear objectives for writing code within a greater context, and the ability to reflect on success with thos eobjectives
+- Begin developing a personal sense of investment in computer programming projects through written ideation and reflection i.e. begin to have clear objectives for writing code within a greater context, and the ability to reflect on success with those objectives,

 ## Evaluation